luanphandinh/reprox/README.md

 ```

 * Proxy server start in port 8080
+    * /server1 will forward request to `localhost:3000/`
-    * /1 will forward request to Server 1
+    * /server2 will forward request to `localhost:3001/`
-    * /2 will forward request to Server 2
+    * /server2/info will forward request to `localhost:3001/info`
 * Server 1 start in port 3000
 * Server 2 start in port 3001